-The ESP32 is a versatile board with on-board Wifi and Bluetooth.
-It can do all the basic Arduino functionalities and more.
-One beautiful thing is that you don’t need a separate environment to program this board.
-It can work with your existing Arduino IDE.
+The ESP32 is a versatile chip that comes packaged with the standard GPIOs, a WiFi, and a Bluetooth module.
+It’s like Arduino but with communication superpowers.
+It intwgrates right into the Arduino ecosystem, allowing you to use your existing Arduino IDE.
 This post goes over the set up of this board and how you can run a webhook ping program using it’s on-board Wifi.

 Purchasing the Board

-You can purchase the board from maker stores or from Amazon.
+You can purchase the board from a maker store like Adafruit or from Amazon.
 There are typically two forms of the board available in the market:

 1. The original board from Espressif Systems original board